OWASP/CheatSheetSeries/cheatsheets/XML_Security_Cheat_Sheet.md

 ## Improper Data Validation

 When schemas are insecurely defined and do not provide strict rules, they may expose the application to diverse situations.
-The result of this could be the disclosure of internal errors or documents that hit the application’s functionality with unexpected values.
+The result of this could be the disclosure of internal errors or documents that hit the application's functionality with unexpected values.

 ### String Data Types